 What’s happening now?

-November 2024: Construction work to enhance the crossings of NE 102nd Avenue at NE Morris, NE Thompson/Sacramento, and NE Hancock Streets is largely complete.
-The work that occurred over the summer and fall replaced the existing temporary crossing island materials with concrete, upgraded curb ramps and made improvements to better manage stormwater.
-While the work is mostly complete, some final grinding and striping work remains and will be addressed in the spring once the weather becomes warmer and drier.
-Thank you for your patience and understanding as we worked to make these improvements this year.
+September 2025: Construction work to enhance the crossings of NE 102nd Avenue at NE Morris, NE Thompson/Sacramento, and NE Hancock Streets is now complete.
+Thank you for your patience and understanding as we worked to make these crossing improvements.

 Project Background